edgio-docs/edgio-docs/src/guides/v7/performance/cdn_as_code/conditional_routes.md

 </Callout>

-#### Conditionals {/* conditionals */}
+#### Criteria Format {/* criteria-format */}

-Conditionals define the expectations that must be met, using comparison operators, for the features to be applied to the request.
+The criteria define the expectations that must be met, using comparison operators, for the features to be applied to the request.
 This example of a single conditional identifies the type of comparison to take against the [`RulesVariables`](/docs/api/core/interfaces/types.RulesVariables.html) and the expected value:

 ```js
 {